 Brian Hodgson points out the tapes he produced for 'Doctor Who', the rest being produced by Dick Mills.

-Studio A, as occupied by John Hunt in 1995.
+Studio X, as occupied by John Hunt in 1995.
 The AMU-8S monitoring unit, with its twin PPMs is to his left.
-Some of the equipment formerly used by Dick Mills has been removed, the studio now being used purely for the processing of recordings.
+Some of the equipment formerly used by Dick Mills has been removed, the studio now being used by Programme Operations purely for the processing of recordings.

-The demise of Studio B. Looking east across the stripped circular console towards the emergency door into what was the original Studio A, possibly also known as Room 40.
+The demise of Studio B. Looking east across the stripped circular console towards the emergency door into what was the original Studio A.

 Another picture of Studio B, shortly after its closure, sometime around 1996.